nokotamustang/PersonalPortfolio/README.md

 ![Nokota Mustang 3](./img/nm_1.png)
 _I track various data sources around the stock tickers, such as the Failures-To-Deliver, and can produce many technical indicators of the trading prices._

 I have been tracking bankruptcy restructuring in North American companies.
-This includes reading and understanding legal document in the Federal Court dockets, and using this information to find patterns in financial fraud.
+This includes reading and understanding legal documents from Federal Court, and finding patterns in financial fraud.

 ## Augmented reality for sports broadcast